nsonaniya2010/SubDomainizer/README.md

 -h            | --help        | show the help message and exit.
 -cop          | --cloudop     | Give file name in which you need to store cloud services results.
 -d            | --domain      | Give TLD (eg. for www.example.com you have to give example.com) to find subdomain for given TLD.
+-g            | --gitscan     | Needed if you want to get things via Github too.
+-gt           | --gittoken    | Github API token is needed, if want to scan (also needed -g also).

 ### Examples
 * To list help about the tool: